pandarudra/cookts/README.md

 # Cookts

-Effortless live reloading for TypeScript.
+Effortless live compiling as well as reloading for TypeScript.

 ## Description